arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense-rev2/tutorials/01.user-manual/content.md

   }
 ```

-The following example demonstrates basic access to the accelerometer:
+The following example demonstrates basic access to the gyroscope:

 ````arduino
 /*